melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 * 19: off at 3:55, on at 3:57:21

 I collected cards because the laptop wasn't charged enough for use.
 I learned the next day (9/10) when uploading that the smaller slot on the card reader won't work for several (but not all) of the SD cards.
 Wow!
 I also may have dreamed about elk bugling last night.

+### Sept 14 2021

+Phenology - basically done.
+Only plants flowering in two plots (39 and 40 - shaded).
+The one in plot 10 was grazed.
+There is a pv in plot 23 (ugh but also wow).

+Did not collect seeds today.
+It was raining in the morning and I got a late start.
+Hope this is not a problem.

+Sensors 6 and 70 were found toppled.
+Miraculously, 75 and 67 were not.

+6: releveled at 3:02 (no battery swap)
+70: swapped and releveled at 3:26(~:30),
+75: turned back on at ~3:36(:~30), batteries kept in because they were knocked out before when toppled (were around ~4.5)
+67: on at 3:49:50, re-leveled (was slightly off-level) at 3:55:50
+63: off, 4:01:10, but the timer was reset (again) (ahhhh)
+57: off at 4:24, on at 4:31:00
+33: on at 3:45, only swapped middle battery, *revisit*
+22: on at ~3:57, I believe I only swapped the two outer vatteries

+Also: aspens starting to turn.
+The last two weeks there were a handful of branches that had gone yellow; many more today.
+Still <5% though.